KevinWu098/KevinWu098/README.md

 </p>

 I'm a fullstack developer building products, [competing at hackathons](https://devpost.com/kevinwu098), and playing pickleball.
-Currently studying Computer Science at the University of California, Irvine.
+Studying Computer Science at the University of California, Irvine.

-Currently at Stripe.
+Currently at Stripe engineering on Link.
 Previously at Mercury and Stoke Space.

 ## Hackathons
 I love hackathons!
 I usually handle the frontend and project pitching, but I also work on ideation and fullstack integraton.
 Currently, I have **9** hackathon wins (incl.
 [Grand Prize @ UC Berkeley](https://devpost.com/software/dispatch-ai))!